zjw49246/production-stack/tutorials/cloud_deployments/02-GCP-GKE-deployment.md

-# Deploying vLLM production-stack on GCp GKE
+# Deploying vLLM production-stack on GCP GKE

 This guide walks you through the script that sets up a vLLM production stack on Google Kubernetes Engine (GKE) on Google Cloud Platform (GCP).
 It includes configuring a GKE cluster, setting up persistent storage, and deploying the production AI inference stack using Helm.